Xars/Hexel/README.md

 contributing:
 -----

+* See the issues page if you have any ideas or want to see what we're thinking

 1. fork the repository
 2. copy hexel.config.default to hexel.config (or run setup.sh)
 3. download [lib](https://mega.co.nz/#!t00mABjS!Gyf3DznIZJR-aHdIzVWt-VUZ0ltAltxAHjoeKIjybdY) and extract into lib/